dnrichardson/duke_linear_regression/reg_model_project.md

 ```

 #### Interpretation of prediction
-Based on the linear model that I have constructed, we have obtained a predicted IMDB rating of `6.84` that falls within a 95% confidence interval of `(5.88, 7.80)`.
+Based on the linear model that I have constructed, we have obtained a predicted IMDB rating of `6.84` that falls within a 95% prediction interval of `(5.88, 7.80)`.
 Therefore, we are 95% confident that the true IMDB rating of *The Man Who Knew Infinity* is between `5.88` and `7.80`.

 Given that we know the actual value is indeed `7.2`, I'd venture to say that our model did a pretty good job of predicting the rating.